Moses-stack-art/Machine-Learning-Projects/README.md

-# Machine Learning with Python: Zero to GBMs
+# Machine Learning with Python: Zero to GBMs Course Project

 ***Course offered by Jovian***